Ethel May Miller

 Her penmanship was as beautifully formed as those penmanship books we used to use in schools.
 Palmer Pen made pens, but also sponsored a publishing arm that produced the "Palmer Penmanship Method" manuals, used in many schools.
 When Mom learned she had been offered this scholarship she was delighted, ready to leave for Ohio where she would train as a representatve of Palmer Pen and a trainer for teachers.
 However, Grandpa thought 17 was too young to leave home, and refused his permission.
 Instead, Mom attended the "Summer Institute" offered in Flint for training new teachers.
 By fall, she was assigned her first post in a one-room school at the edge of Flint -- I think that it was called the Dye School.

 In the late 1920s Ethel took a traveling job selling educational material.
 She traveled through many of the plains and western states.
-Eldon Coller recalls perusing her sales samples.
+Eldon Coller recalled perusing her sales samples.

 After her divorce from William Coller, Ethel Miller married Edward Welsh.
 During the depression they lived in many places.
 In 1935 or 1936, Edward took Ethel, Alice and Fred to Peterborough, Ontario, Canada to live with his parents for the summer on their small farm.
-Eldon lived with his grandparents.
+Eldon lived with Alice and Harvey Miller - his grandparents.
 Edward went back to the states and found work in a tool and die shop.
 He took a sliver of metal in the eye, which he lost, and received $600 as compensation.
 This money was used to purchase their first house which was a small, four-room cottage in Saint Clair Shores at 21631 Raymond Street.
-Eldon would stay with the family for two or three days at a time and then go back and live with his grandparents.
+Eldon lived with the family and his grandparents (Miller).
 He eventually moved in with the family and stayed there long enough to graduate from Lake Shore High School.
 Gracie was born in this home.
 From Raymond Street the family moved to Williams Street near Roseville and south of Mt.
 Clemens.
 When WWII was in its early stages everyone was employed or in the military.
 Edward started working 10-hour days, often 7 days a week, as a tool and die maker helping to manufacture aircraft and other military equipment.
 At the time Detroit was considered "The Arsenal of Democracy".
 This work allowed Edward and Ethel to purchase a farm in Armada, Michigan at 1205 North Road in 1942.
 It was 55 acres and they grew corn, apples and a variety of other fruits.
 They also kept bees.
 They had a roadside store where they sold their produce and honey.
 Edward would also take their produce by truck to stores in the area.
 Buildings were the main house, large barn, garage for the car, garage for the tractors (two), roadside store, small bunk house for the field workers, corn crib, a small rectangular building where the milk seperator was kept and a quonset style chicken house.
 There was also a large silo next to the barn.
 Edward worked in a machine shop to earn money while he was building up the farm.

 Noted events in her life were:

 Ethel married William McKinley Coller, son of William Ellsworth Coller and Ada Mary Caines, on 19 Jul 1917 in Flint, Michigan.
+The marriage ended in divorce in Jan 1929.
 (William McKinley Coller was born on 5 Aug 1895 in Snover, Sanilac County, Michigan, died on 9 Nov 1975 in Ocala, Marion County, Florida and was buried on 12 Nov 1975 in Highland Memorial Park, Ocala, Marion County, Florida.)

-Ethel May Miller and William McKinley Coller were married in Flint, Michigan at the Evangelical Church by Rev. Lewis (?)
-Hayes.
+Ethel May Miller and William McKinley Coller were married in Flint, Michigan at the Evangelical Church by Rev. L. H. Hayes.

 Ethel May Miller and Edward Nelson Welsh were married in Toledo, Ohio by a Justice of the Peace on September 23, 1930.